-- While the squash is roasting, cook quinoa according to package directions.
-Once cooked, set aside.
+- Meanwhile, cook quinoa according to package directions.
+Once done, set aside.

 - Put all of the ingredients for the dressing in a high-speed blender and blend until smooth and creamy.
 Season with a pinch of salt and pepper to taste.

-- Let’s assemble our vegan fall harvest bowls!
-Place the cooked quinoa at the bottom and layer with fresh spinach, figs, onion, red cabbage and parsley.
+- Get two serving bowls, place the cooked quinoa at the bottom and layer with fresh spinach, figs, onion, red cabbage and parsley.

 - Toss to combine and top with roasted butternut squash.
 Drizzle with the creamy blueberry dressing and garnish with more fresh blueberries if you like!
-Enjoy fresh.
+Enjoy.